Gluten-free Dairy-free Apple Crisp

-To start off, add the apples to your pan, along with maple syrup, lemon juice and cinnamon.
+Put the cut up apples into your baking dish, along with the maple syrup, lemon juice and cinnamon.
 Then cook the apples for 20 minutes.

 I like to bake the apples a bit before baking the whole crisp to ensure that the apples really get soft.

-To do this, mix the the coconut sugar, almond flour, gluten free rolled oats, cinnamon, ground nutmeg, and ground ginger together. *Note: if you want this crisp to be less sweet, only add 1/4 cup of coconut sugar.*
+In a large bowl, mix the the coconut sugar, almond flour, gluten free rolled oats, cinnamon, ground nutmeg, and ground ginger together.

-Put the crisp topping on top of the apples and bake until golden.
+Put the crisp topping on top of the apples.

 Other apple desserts you may enjoy:

 This Apple Cinnamon Oatmeal from Running to the Kitchen.
 It looks like the most decadent Fall oatmeal breakfast recipe.
 NOM.